Austrian wine has a rich history dating back thousands of years.

 It is a big region covering Oberösterreich (Upper Austria), Salzburg, Kärnten, Tyrol, and Vorarlberg.

-Bergland is not one of Austria's 16 DAC regions.
+Bergland is not a DAC regions.
 Because of this, wines from Bergland must be labeled "Wine From Austria" (where the origin is not specified), or "Landwein" with origin Bergland.

 Austrian wine is renowned for its quality and is subject to strict wine laws and regulations.